ansys/pymapdl/doc/source/user_guide/convert.rst

     File mapdl.dat successfully converted to python.py.

-You can obtain help on its usage, options and examples by typing:
+You can obtain help on its usage, options, and examples by typing:

 .. code:: bash